evteevakb/online-cinema/deploy/api/README.md

 Once the `.env` files are set up, run the following command to start all services:

-    docker-compose -f docker-compose.local.yml up --build
+    docker-compose --profile standalone -f docker-compose.local.yml up --build

-The app will be available at `localhost:80`.
+The app will be available at `localhost:81`.

 ## Testing